 Eventually, Vishnu had to leave the yogi.
 He was ready to join the Gurukulam (a spiritual school) and be under the close guidance of Swami Veda Bharati.

 Vishnu taught at the Swami Rama Institute of Meditation and Inter-faith Studies for 9 years and obtained his masters degree in Sanskrit Yoga.
 Vishnu feels extremely blessed to have learned from other great masters in his life, such as Swami Hari, Shri Mauni Babaji, and Swami Shankarananda ji.

 Yogi Vishnu has been traveling and teaching spirituality worldwide for many years.
-Now, he is deeply dedicated to guiding students at World Peace Yoga School and Bali Yoga Retreat to take them to the path of spirituality and exploration.
+Now, he is deeply dedicated to guiding students at Bali Yoga Retreat and Bali Yoga Retreat to take them to the path of spirituality and exploration.

 One of the best vacations of my life.
 Not just a relaxing one but something which gave me a new perspective and helped me to get over the trumas and pain.
 Yogi Vishnu Ji is a world class trainer with a deep knowledge of Dharma and Yogic Kriya.
 The staff is very lovely, they often used to check us if we are comfortable and enjoying ourselves.
 Set up in a serene location, you will be surrounded by nature and good people.
 Vegan food is deliciously prepared, especially breakfast.
 I was more than happy to meet like minded people and attain the pure guidance of Teachers.

 I had a great time at Bali Yoga Retreat.
 The staff is very supportive and teachers are very well versed with their courses.
 They all are very open for discussions so there’s no such bar and you can have thoughtful conversations with them over their subject or in life in general.
 Very delightful and loveable moments!!